 When you get a puppy, you want to shower them with love, affection, and rewards.
 Whether you’re a first-time dog owner or you have some experience under your belt, you know you’re gonna need a hefty supply of treats on hand.

 So what dog treats are the best for your growing pup?
 Are store-bought dog treats safe for a puppy?
 Does it matter if treats are soft or crunchy?
+Are there specific treats for puppies?
 Let’s dig in to the details and find the best treats for puppies!